BEST THINGS TO DO IN ISELTWALD

 I have never stayed in Iseltwald myself – but definitely love the idea.
 You get to see the village when hardly anyone is around.
 If you plan to stay overnight in Iseltwald – which sounds like a great idea – check out these two hotels:

 - If you are looking for a lovely hotel in Iseltwald – some rooms come with amazing views check out this hotel and its rates.

 - If you are looking for something more budget-friendly check this property and the prices here.

 I would lie if I said there are millions of activities for visitors, but here are my favorite things to do in Iseltwald.

 STROLL THE VILLAGE CENTER

 Iseltwald is really tiny.
-I mean, really tiny and there are not many buildings.
+I mean, really tiny and there are not many buildings or attractions.
 What should we expect with less than 400 inhabitants?
 Well, the few buildings are charming, though.

 Lake Brienz’striking color is no secret – and if you are in Iseltwald, it will be natural to admire the lake.
 If you do not want to get on Lake Brienz, the best way is to stroll the promenade.

 There are also a couple of restaurants.
 So, enjoy your lunch/dinner/snack outdoors with amazing views.